-The Disability Services office works in coordination with faculty to provide academic adjustments for students with disabilities.
-Because many accommodations are curriculum based, collaboration between Disability Services and faculty is essential to ensure equal access.
+The Access Services office (formerly known as Disability Services) works in coordination with faculty to provide academic adjustments for students with disabilities.
+Because many accommodations are curriculum based, collaboration between Access Services and faculty is essential to ensure equal access.

 We hope this resource page will provide guidance for you regarding student accommodations.
 Please feel free to contact us with any additional questions you may have.

-After you refer students to Disability Services, we will ask them to complete an intake form and provide documentation of disability.
+After you refer students to Access Services, we will ask them to complete an intake form and provide documentation of disability.
 We then work with the student to determine what accommodations might be appropriate.
-An accommodation form would then be issued to the student to give to their instructors.
-We advise students to meet with instructors privately to discuss accommodations during the first week of the quarter, although the form may be presented to the instructor any time during the quarter and should be accepted at any time.
+An accommodation form would then be issued if indicated.

 All matters related to disability are confidential.
 If a student starts talking with you in front of the class about a disability, you would want to help them protect their privacy and talk with them outside class in private.